ksamonte50/SCUBarkada-KAA-Website/README.md

 Using the data recieved, we place it into a python object and operate on it from there This is so much faster and more efficient than our previous approach, which was to make an API call everytime we wanted to get data.

+## Drawing the Tree
+The part for drawing the tree uses an algorithm that is based on the Reingold-Tilford Algorithm, but it has been modified for our purposes.

+### Basic Drawing.